Travel New Zealand

 The shops close at 5 p.m. while there are hardly any restaurants open during the day.
 Cafes in the afternoon?
 Not a chance!
 Ok, the coffee situation was quite drastic for us, but we found that we could comply with it.
 And when our coffee addiction called for us in the afternoon, we just made our own.

-A pie is the favorite snack here in New Zealand and they were intensively tested by us for taste.
+A pie is a favorite snack here in New Zealand and they were intensively tested by us for taste.
 The result- they are very good!

 North and South Island

-To give you a better idea of our travels, here is a small list of our unforgettable experiences in New Zealand of both the North Island and the South Island:
+To give you a better idea of our travels, here is a small list of our unforgettable experiences in New Zealand on both the North Island and the South Island:

 Many people ask us what our highlight in New Zealand was.
 And we still can’t answer that question.
 There was something beautiful we found in every corner.
 New Zealand is so diverse that we often wondered what the Kiwis think when they holiday abroad.